lightninglabs/docs.lightning.engineering/lightning-network-tools/taproot-assets/minting-assets-with-an-external-signer.md

 While it is technically possible to keep either the Bitcoin key or the Asset Script key on a dedicated air-gapped or signing device, there is currently no mechanism equipped for that.

 A special case is that of pocket universes, where the Bitcoin key is held by a service, while the Asset Script key is held by the user.
 This allows for the efficient batching of potentially millions of asset transfers in a single Bitcoin transaction.
-The service does however not control the assets of the users and cannot move them independently.
+However, the service does not control the assets of the users and cannot move them independently.

 [FAQ: What is a pocket universe](../../the-lightning-network/taproot-assets/faq.md)